franklinrene/franklinrene/README.md

 My tooling experience spans across RedHat OpenShift, Azure, and Databricks for data and infrastructure, and I’ve primarily used Azure DevOps for deployment workflows.
 You could say I’ve explored a wide range of tools and approaches to help unlock the full potential of these powerful statistical models.

-- 🔭 Currently sharpening my engineering skills through small AI projects @Toegepast.AI
+- 🔭 Currently sharpening my engineering skills through small AI projects @toegepast.ai
 - 🌱 Learning how to effectively define and manage AI projects
 - ⚡ Fun fact: I'm writing this while backpacking through Asia!